 Please note that

 resize.
 Now, when we instantiate those classes we need to keep in mind the different signature of

 r1 = Rectangle(100, 200, 15, 30) r2 = Rectangle(150, 280, 23, 55) q1 = Square(300, 400, 50)

-We usually accept that an enhanced version of a class accepts more parameters when it is initialized, as we do not expect it to be polymorphic on
+We usually accept that an enhanced version of a class accepts different parameters when it is initialised, as we do not expect it to be polymorphic on

 __init__.
 Problems arise when we try to leverage polymorphism on other methods, for example resizing all